Ghilt/Rabbit/README.md

 ## Interpreter flags & input

-Input is path to source file then followed by any number of flags or inputs.
+The interpreter is used:

+path-to-source-file [flag input | input]

 If an argument is not preceded by a flag then it is taken as '-m' input, see below:

-`-r w,h` Configure default read head size
+- `-r width,height` Configure default read head size (comma separated)
-`-m input` if it is parsable as an integer then it is read into the bitgrid as an integer otherwise as a sequence of character
+- `-m input` if input is parsable as an integer then it is read into the bitgrid as an integer otherwise as a sequence of characters
-`-c input` load input as a sequence of character
+- `-c input` load input as a sequence of characters
-`-f filePath` load input from a file
+- `-f filePath` load input from a file

-The input is loaded below any data from the source code.
+The input is loaded into the bitgrid below any data from the source code.